Hubs-Foundation/hubs-cloud/README.md

 Your hub is designed to minimize AWS costs, and all services except for the serverless database have AWS free tier offerings.
 Your primary charges will be the EC2 instances you use, the serverless hourly database costs, EFS storage, and, if you do not switch to Cloudflare (see below), data transfer costs.

-As you use the service, you will see AWS costs:
+As you use your hub, you will see AWS costs:

 - EC2 instances: the stack configuration lets you choose how many instances to use, a single t2.micro is needed by default.
 At time of this writing that costs approx $9/mo.
 - An [Aurora serverless](https://aws.amazon.com/rds/aurora/pricing/) database: you will be charged for database usage.
 At the time of this writing $0.12 per hour used, rounded to the nearest 10 minutes.
 If you've enabled database auto-pausing in your stack configuration (the default) then you will only pay for the database when visitors are accessing your site.
 If you are concerned about excessive database costs, you can set a budget in the stack settings that will cause your stack to be put into Offline mode automatically if your budget is exceeded. (which will shut down all the servers, including the database)